Treat suicidal thoughts and behaviors using evidence-based treatments.

 Collaborative Assessment and Management of Suicidality

-CAMS is supported by over 30 years of clinical research, multiple correlational studies, and five published randomized controlled trials:
+CAMS is supported by over 30 years of clinical research, multiple correlation studies, and five published randomized controlled trials.
+It has shown significant impact on:

 The standard of care for patients with suicide risk includes some interventions that may be informed by research and clinical practice but do not have a body of research to support them.